Atyrá: Artisan craftsmanship

 Artisans' carving of wood is economically the second most important activity of the city.
 This artisan activity started in the colonial period, by the Franciscan missionaries.
 The usual themes for the carvings in wood include saints, legendary creatures, animals and others.

-Many families also practice leather work including bags, backpacks, shoes, belts, saddles, and others.
+Many families also create leather crafts including bags, backpacks, shoes, belts, saddles, and others.

+Woodworking is very popular and widespread, dating back to the Franciscan and Jesuit eras.
+All kinds of figures can be found: animals, religious carvings, gourds for tereré (a traditional Paraguayan drink), and musical instruments (harps and guitars).
+Production centers vary greatly depending on the objects produced.
+Also noteworthy are the works of the "santeros" (sculptors of wooden icons who draw on the rich Jesuit tradition) and the musical instruments (guitars and harps) made from native woods, which are highly valued worldwide.

 Tourism

 The city has a "Casa de la Cultura" (House of Culture), which displays the work made by the artisans of the city.

 Atyrá has a variety of fauna and flora, especially in the area of Zanja Hú.
 It has several streams that are used for swimming and practicing water sports.
 Carumbey means "Turtle’s stream".